thisisignitedoreo/mako/README.md

 ```

 ### Intrinsics
-Mako has quite a lot of intrinsic commands:
+Mako has quite a lot of intrinsic commands and operations:
 - `!`: Invert topmost boolean on the stack. `(a -- !a)`
 - `debug`: Crash the program and print the stack. `( -- )`
 - `dup`: Duplicate topmost item on the stack. `(a -- a a)`